-For the example robot exhibiting translation and no rotation, a simple cycle, defined in \eqref{Eqn:SimpleCycleCons}, is the mathematical representation of a periodic gait.
-We shall later see, in \Sec \ref{Sec:GaitDefinition}, that a locomotion gait is defined as a simple cycle that is transformation invariant.
-It is important to note that gaits are commonly defined by not only a sequence of motions or footfalls but also by parameters such as the duty cycle and relative phase, leading to complex mathematical formulations.
+For the example robot that exhibits translation and no rotation, a simple cycle, defined in \eqref{Eqn:SimpleCycleCons}, is the mathematical representation of a periodic gait.
+We shall later see, in Section \ref{Sec:GaitDefinition}, that a locomotion gait is defined as a simple cycle that is transformation invariant.
+It is important to note that gaits are commonly defined by not only a sequence of motions or footfalls, but also by parameters such as the duty cycle and relative phase, leading to complex mathematical formulations.
 However, in the context of the pMFC, a simple cycle vector is sufficient for representing a gait.
+In the current implementation for this paper, the components of the simple cycle vector do not have a temporal component; the motion primitives are of equal time duration and are the result of binary actuation.
+This simplification is considered acceptable due to the widespread use of binary actuation in soft robotics control \cite{https://doi.org/10.1002/aisy.202100165}.

-The robot is inspired by a caterpillar which dominantly utilizes two locomotion gaits - inching and crawling.
+The robot is inspired by a caterpillar which dominantly utilizes two locomotion gaits: inching and crawling.
 These are illustrated\footnote{There are a number of established methods to illustrate both biological and robotic gaits including but not limited to footfall diagrams, contact-force plots, joint angle plots, and relative phase diagrams.
-We choose in this work to use robot drawings with shaded limbs to de-emphasize footfalls and highlight the constant-length binary actuation in a compact and simple manner .
+We choose in this work to use robot drawings with shaded limbs to de-emphasize footfalls and highlight the constant-length binary actuation in a compact and simple manner.
 This is because the sliding/inching motion of the limbs of this particular soft robot results in all limbs maintaining contact with the ground at all times. } below where the maroon shaded limbs represent the curled limb. \begin{enumerate}[leftmargin=*] \item {Crawling gait}: $V(L_{crawl})=v_1v_2v_3v_1$ \item {Inching gait}: $V(L_{inch})=v_1v_2v_4v_2v_1$ \end{enumerate}

-\subsection{Randomized learning of the environment-specific digraph}
+\subsection{Randomized Learning of the Environment-specific Digraph}